How to make a plum cake in the shared culinary tradition of Austria and Germany.

 - Flour.
 All-purpose flour works fine, but if you are after really light texture, consider using cake flour.
 (I made the cake in the pictures with cake flour).

 - Baking soda.
 Leavening agent, helps the batter rise.
-Originally the batter was made with yeast, today baking soda is much more common.
+Originally the batter was made with yeast, today baking soda or baking powder are much more common.